structurizr/export/src/main/java/com/structurizr/export/plantuml/README.md

 - `c4plantuml.elementProperties`: `true` to include element properties, `false` (default) to exclude element properties.
 - `c4plantuml.relationshipProperties`: `true` to include relationship properties, `false` (default) to exclude relationship properties.
 - `c4plantuml.stdlib`: `true` to use the built-in C4-PlantUML standard library, `false` (default) to use the latest version from GitHub.

-These properties can either be set on individual views, or on the view set to apply to all views.

 There are also a number of properties that can be set on element styles, which can be used to customise the styling of diagrams when
 `c4plantuml.tags` is set to `true`.
 You will see these in the generated diagram definition inside `AddElementTag(...)` statements